tunmsk/nextgen-facebook/readme.txt

 * [GitHub](https://github.com/SurniaUlula/nextgen-facebook)
 * [WordPress.org](https://wordpress.org/plugins/nextgen-facebook/developers/)

-= Version 8.24.0 (TBD) =
+= Version 8.24.0 (2016/02/12) =

 Official announcement: N/A

-Please note: This latest release includes new social sharing buttons and styles.
-You can use the new "Reload Default Styles" action button to load the latest sharing styles.
+Please note: This latest release includes new social sharing buttons and styles. **Use the "Reload Default Styles" action button on the Sharing Styles page to reload the latest default sharing styles.**

 * **New Features**
 	* Added a new "Allow for Platform" option for all social sharing buttons.